 After years of selling the toy at arts and craft fairs, it looked like she was finally set for a big payday with a deal from a major toy company.
 According to The Guardian, Hettinger was in talks with Hasbro, who was testing the design.
 They decided to not proceed with the production, leaving the project to wither and eventually die when Hettinger could no longer afford the patent fee, according to The Guardian.

 A recent article from Bloomberg questioned whether Hettinger’s invention is similar enough to current designs to give her credit for being the inventor of the toy.
 The article says that Hettinger’s invention bares little resemblance to the fidget spinners of today, other than that fact it spins.
 Bloomberg also reported Hettinger’s patent would have expired in 2014, even if she would have renewed her patent in 2005.
-Patents filed before June 8, 1995 have a term of either 17 years from the issue date or 20 years from its earliest filing date, whichever is longer, according to the United States Patent and Trademark Office.
-Patents filed after that date last 20 years.
+Patents filed before June 8, 1995 have a term of either 17 years from the issue date or 20 years from its earliest filing date, whichever is longer.
+Patents after that date last 20 years.

 Fidget spinners are now made by many different companies.